Soloist, chamber musician, master teacher, and recording artist,represents the fourth generation in a family of professional musicians.

 At Mills College in California, she studied piano with the revered Russian coach Alexander Libermann and the great Dutch pianist Egon Petri, and composition with composers Darius Milhaud and Leon Kirchner.
 Awarded two successive traveling music fellowships from UC Berkeley, she then coached with eminent pianists Leonard Shure in New York and Alfred Brendel in Vienna.

 She has soloed with numerous orchestras, including the San Francisco and Oakland Symphonies and the San Francisco Chamber Orchestra.
 She has given recitals in the United States and Europe to critical acclaim.
-The San Francisco Chronicle, for example, has described her as “a four-star musician with blazing technique, uncanny agility, musical intelligence, and sensitivity.”
-The Oakland Tribune called her “an instrumentalist of rank … a brilliant musician.”
+The San Francisco Chronicle has described her as “a four-star musician with blazing technique, uncanny agility, musical intelligence, and sensitivity.”
+The Oakland Tribune called her “an instrumentalist of rank . . . a brilliant musician.”
 The Amsterdam Algemeen Handelsbad wrote of her “incredible decisiveness, her remarkable vision filled with driving pathos.”
 After a recent recital in San Francisco, she was called “a wizard at the piano” by San Francisco Classical Voice.
-“Her wonderful technical facility allows her to do almost anything with the music, and this she does … she brought genuine passion to the music, beautifully nuanced lyrical lines … that had momentum and emotional urgency.”
+“Her wonderful technical facility allows her to do almost anything with the music, and this she does . . . she brought genuine passion to the music, beautifully nuanced lyrical lines . . . that had momentum and emotional urgency.”

 Brandwynne is a known enthusiast of contemporary music, having premiered many works by American composers.
-She was applauded for her performances of her compatriots in Wigmore Hall in London by The Times: “Hats off to this American pianist … her interpretations were invariably musical.”
-She will give the first performance of a piano concerto written for her by Bay Area composer Elinor Armer the season after next at the San Francisco Conservatory of Music.
+She was applauded for her performances of her compatriots in Wigmore Hall in London by The Times: “Hats off to this American pianist . . . her interpretations were invariably musical.”
+She gave the first performance of a piano concerto written for her by Bay Area composer Elinor Armer at the San Francisco Conservatory of Music.

-In March 2005 Brandwynne gave a solo recital in New York City at Merkin Hall, where she was joined by cellist Bonnie Hampton (formerly of the Francesco Trio) for several works, including New York premiers by Andrew Imbrie, Therese Brenet and Elinor Armer.
-Of this performance Paul Turok wrote in his Concert Review series, Turok’s Choice: “The second half … was devoted to Chopin’s 24 Preludes, opus 28, which she played magnificently.
+In March 2005 Brandwynne gave a solo recital in New York City at Merkin Hall, where she was joined by cellist Bonnie Hampton (formerly of the Francesco Trio) for several works, including New York premieres by Andrew Imbrie, Therese Brenet, and Elinor Armer.
+Of this performance Paul Turok wrote in his Concert Review series, Turok’s Choice: “The second half . . . was devoted to Chopin’s 24 Preludes, opus 28, which she played magnificently.
 No sooner had she started than a feeling of the arching shape of the set of pieces could be felt, a rare occurrence that signifies the presence of a penetrating musical mind fully integrated with technical fluency.”